kentcdodds/old-kentcdodds.com/content/blog/how-to-use-react-context-effectively/index.md

 ## The Custom Consumer Component

 If you're able to use hooks at all, then skip this section.
-However if you need to support React `<` 16.8.0 then here's how you could do something similar with the render-prop based API for context consumers:
+However if you need to support React `<` 16.8.0, or you think the Context needs to be consumed by class components, then here's how you could do something similar with the render-prop based API for context consumers:

 ```javascript